European Banking Federation

 13 May 2025

-Their ask — The banking sector wants obsolete cryptographic algorithms banned from EU digital identity wallets and post-quantum cryptography integrated into technical standards.
+Message — The banking sector wants obsolete cryptographic algorithms banned from EU digital identity wallets and post-quantum cryptography integrated into technical standards.
 They argue current standards reference discontinued algorithms that don't meet wallet security requirements.12

-How it helps them — This would protect banks from security vulnerabilities in outdated encryption systems.34
+Why — This would protect banks from security vulnerabilities in outdated encryption systems.34

 European Banking Federation Seeks Clarity on Remote Identity Verification Rules